FredHutch/ls2/README.md

 Life Sciences Software

 # Overview
-The Life Sciences Software (LS2) project aims to normalize the build of software packages across multiple technologies.
+The Life Sciences Software (LS2) project aims to normalize and automate the build of software packages across multiple technologies.

 ## Components
 LS2 is a collection of open source components: